montyshyama/htb-postman/README.md

 # Privilege Escalation

-Lets transfer Local Linux Enumeration & Privilege Escalation Checks script to the compromised script via Python server.
+Lets transfer Local Linux Enumeration & Privilege Escalation Checks script to the compromised machine via Python server.
 The script can be found <a href="https://github.com/rebootuser/LinEnum">here.</a>

 * Run Python Server on the Local Machine containing the script via this command: